TempEst2¶

 humidity (specific humidity, daily mean in a 500-m radius about point of interest; unitless, kg/kg)

-Using this data frame as the argument to model
+Using this data frame as the argument to model, the function will

 return the same data frame with three or five new columns: